Picture groups and maximal green sequences: Planar pictures and group theory

 \begin{proof} By assumption, every edge which crosses $\Sigma$ has a label $x(\beta)$ where $\beta\in\cR_-(\omega)$.
 This implies that all Y-edges at all vertices on $\Sigma$ lie outside the region $U$.
 So, at each vertex of $\Sigma$, only one edge $E(\beta)$ goes into the region $U$.
 Also, all basepoint directions of all vertices on $\Sigma$ lie inside $U$.

 The proof of the lemma is by induction on the number of vertices in the region $V$ containing $\Sigma$.
 Suppose first that this number is zero.
-Then $\Sigma$ has no vertices and $L\cap U$ is a union of disjoint simple closed curves (scc) which can be eliminated by concordance one at a times starting with the innermost scc.
+Then $\Sigma$ has no vertices and $L\cap U$ is a union of disjoint simple closed curves which can be eliminated by concordance one at a times starting with the innermost simple closed curve.
 This includes $\Sigma$.
 The result has no edges with labels $\ge\omega$.

 Suppose next that $L$ has vertices on the set $\Sigma$ but no vertices in the region $U$ enclosed by $\Sigma$.
 Then every edge of $L$ in $U$ is an arc connecting two vertices on $\Sigma$ and the negative side of each arc has a path connecting the two basepoint directions at these two vertices.
 So, we can cancel all pair of vertices and we will be left with no vertices in $V$.
-As before, we can then eliminate all closed curves in $V$ including $\Sigma$ which has now become a union of scc's.
+As before, we can then eliminate all closed curves in $V$ including $\Sigma$ which has now become a union of simple closed curves.

 Finally, suppose that $U$ contains a vectex $v$ having relation $r(\alpha,\beta)^\pm$.
 So, $v$ contributes $\pm g\brk{r(\alpha,\beta)}$ to the algebraic expression for $L$.
 Then $\alpha,\beta\in\cR_-(\omega)$ by assumption.
 Now add the atom $\mp A(\alpha,\beta,\omega)$ (which resembles Figure \ref{fig03}) in the region containing the basepoint direction of $v$.
 (See the left side of Figure \ref{Fig: sliding lemma}.)
 This adds $\mp gA(\alpha,\beta,\omega)$ to the algebraic expression for $L$.
 The atom has a circle labeled $x(\omega)$ oriented inward with exactly one vertex outside this circle with relation $r(\alpha,\beta)^\mp$ (the mirror image of the relation at $v$) by Proposition \ref{prop: properties of atoms}.
 The new vertex cancels the vertex $v$.
 (See the right side of Figure \ref{Fig: sliding lemma}.)
 Repeating this process eliminates all vertices in the new region $U'$.